georgechang/mashups/README.md

-# mashups - Many Assorted Sitecore Host Utilities in PowerShell
+# mashups - Many Assorted Sitecore Helper Utilities in PowerShell

+## Sitecore Installation

+### `Publish-SitecoreDatabases`

+Publishes Sitecore databases from an extracted WDP based on a designated configuration.
+Configurations can be found the in the `configs` folder as well as examples on how to use it in the `examples` folder.

+#### Usage

+`Publish-SitecoreDatabases -Path .\xp0-server-xdb-configuration.json -ResourcesPath .\resources -DatabaseServer "database.server.com" -DatabasePrefix "sc_" -DatabaseUserName "admin" -DatabasePassword "password" -Variables $variables`

+### `Invoke-ShardDeploymentTool`

+Executes the xConnect collection deployment tool to create the shard map manager and a corresponding number of shards.

+#### Usage

+`Invoke-ShardDeploymentTool -Path .\collectiondeployment -DatabaseServer "database.server.com" -DatabasePrefix "sc_" -DatabaseUserName "admin" -DatabasePassword "password" -ShardCount 3`

-## Utilities
+## Sitecore Host

 ### `Install-ScHostPackage`